Ptychochromis insolitus Stiassny & Sparks, 2006:32

 IUCN RedList status: Critically Endangered

 Following a survey of predominantly European institutions with holdings of Madagascan freshwater fish it was realised that there were only four known Ptychochromis insolitus individuals, 3 males and a female (Zimmerman, 2014).
 In an attempt to breed the male and female in the Berlin Zoo, these individuals were separated (Ibid.).
 However, the male killed the female and the species was sadly reduced to three known individuals, all male.
 (Ibid.).
 Following an appeal for females of the species, Brian Zimmerman was contacted about a possible wild caught P. insolitus.
 Following a trip to Madagascar, Zimmerman and his team were able to record Mangarahara cichlids (P. insolitus) at 3 of 6 potential sites near the Mangarahara River, from which the species derives its common name.
 In all they collected 20 individuals*, one of which died during the 30 hour trip to the ponds of Guy Tam Hyock, who originally contacted Zimmerman.
-Breeding has subsequently been recorded and the species has likely been saved from extinction, at least for the moment.
+Breeding has subsequently been recorded and the species has been saved from extinction.

 There were presumably still some wild P. insolitus left as collecting was not exhaustive (Zimmerman, 2014), however it appears that more recent efforts to relocate the wild population, or find any new ones, has completely failed and the species might now be extinct in the wild (Máiz-Tomé et al., 2018).